How to Apply Statuary and Patina Finish to Copper – Austral Wright Metals

 The use of chemical solutions is generally termed “oxidizing,” although the oldest method and the one which produces the widest range of brown to black stages on copper alloys actually produces not an oxide but a metal sulfide finish by the use of alkaline sulfide solutions.
 Originally liver of sulfur was employed, this being a crude mixture of potassium polysulfides and thiosulfate, also called potassium sulfuret.

-The metal surface should be degreased with trichlorethylene, or similar solvents.
-This not only cleans the surface, but enhances the cutting quality of abrasives if subsequent mechanical finishing is to be done before applying the color.
+The metal surface should be degreased with solvent.
+This not only cleans the surface but enhances the cutting quality of abrasives if subsequent mechanical finishing is to be done before applying the colour.

 Clean to a bright satin finish using a mixture of 5% oxalic acid and water together with fine India pumice powder.
 The cleaning should be done using a fairly stiff short-bristled cleaning brush in the direction of the grain.
 The metal should be recleaned using the above mixture and a wet, virgin clean white cloth and applied in conformance with the original motion.